Representing spherical tensors with scalar-based machine-learning models: Methods

 As we already mention, another work that addresses the expansion of a Cartesian tensor is the one from Ref.~\citenum{gregory2024learningequivarianttensorfunctions} where an expansion in terms of external products and additional Kronecker-delta tensors has been achieved.
-The results there show that the naive external products is not able to cover the whole space of the equivariant tensor, and explicitly point to what the ``missing'' terms are.
+The results there show that the naive external products are not able to cover the whole space of the equivariant tensor, and explicitly point to what the ``missing'' terms are.
 However, our results are fundamentally different: firstly and foremost, an expansion in terms of irreducible components requires only maximally coupled expansion, without the deficiencies of a basis in terms of pure external product basis.
 Moreover, contrary to the external products, the maximal coupling is totally symmetric, allowing for a substantial reduction of the number of scalar functions that have to be considered (see, for example, Eq.~\eqref{eq:harmonic-expansion-1stq}).
-The two results are also mathematically separated: Trying to directly obtain the spherical components from external products requires the use of all the coupling paths and not only the maximally coupled ones.
+The two results are also mathematically separated: trying to directly obtain the spherical components from external products requires the use of all the coupling paths and not only the maximally coupled ones.
 On the contrary, unfolding a maximally coupled CG contraction (going back from the spherical representation to the Cartesian tensor as in Fig.~\autoref{fig:main_idea}) does not lead to an explicit expression in terms of external products.
+We report a direct example of this difference in the SI, where an intuitive explanation on the presence of the Kronecker tensors in Ref.~\citenum{gregory2024learningequivarianttensorfunctions} and the lack thereof in our formalism is explained in terms of extraction of scalar subspaces.
 We also mention how the use of a spherical representation has few advantages on its own.
 Most tensorial quantities of interests possess some symmetry, and a spherical decomposition naturally mirrors the symmetries at play, since the symmetry-breaking irreducible representations are forced to vanish.
 Leveraging on this, a spherical representation allows also for a reduction on the number of targets that have to be considered, allowing for slimmer and less redundant models.